Research has found little to no link between abortion and an increased risk of breast cancer.

-One of the biggest studies on the subject was published in The New England Journal of Medicine in 1997.
-The study looked at 1.5 million women.
+One of the biggest studies on the subject was published in the New England Journal of Medicine in 1997.
+It involved 1.5 million Danish women.
 Researchers adjusted for known breast cancer risk factors.
 They found no link between induced abortions and breast cancer.

 Other studies have come to similar conclusions:

-- A 2004 analysis in The Lancet reviewed data from 53 studies that included 83,000 women with breast cancer.
-It found neither spontaneous nor induced abortions increased breast cancer risk.
+2004 analysisreviewed data from 53 studies that included 83,000 women with breast cancer across 16 countries.
+Researchers found neither spontaneous nor induced abortions increased breast cancer risk.

-- A 2008 Archives of Internal Medicine study of more than 100,000 women also found no link between induced or spontaneous abortions and breast cancer incidence.
+2008 studywith more than 100,000 U.S. women also found no link between induced or spontaneous abortions and breast cancer.

-- A 2015 review didn’t find enough evidence to confirm any link.
+2015 reviewdidn’t find enough evidence to confirm any link, either.

 Some studies have found a link between abortion and breast cancer:

-- A 2014 Chinese meta-analysis published in Cancer Causes & Control looked at 36 studies and found that induced abortion was associated with breast cancer risk.
+2014 meta-analysisincluded 36 studies.
+Researchers found that induced abortion was associated with breast cancer risk.

-- A 2012 Chinese study of 1,300 women also found a link between abortion and breast cancer.
+- A 2012 study with 1,300 Chinese women also found a link between abortion and breast cancer.

-An abortion is a medical procedure, and it can have risks.
-Some bleeding and cramping is normal afterward.
+Abortion is a medical procedure.
+It can have risks like any other medical procedure.
+Some bleeding and cramping is expected afterward.